iamalvaro/final-project-ironhack/README.md

 ###### Monday 20, Febrero 2023

 - [x] Change Sign in & sign up sizing
-- [x] Add show password icon and functionality
+- [x] Add show password icon and functionality to sign in
 - [x] Show username on dropdown menu
 - [x] Upload image to database